danfuzz/samizdat/doc/samizdat-0.md

 minimal way to build up and manipulate low-layer Samizdat data.

-*Samizdat Layer 0* is run by translating it into low-layer Samizdat data, as specified here, and running it with the indicated core library bindings.
+*Samizdat Layer 0* is run by translating it into low-layer Samizdat data, as specified here, and running it with the specified core library bindings.